On categorical local langlands program for $GL_n$: Proof of the first main theorem

 By proposition \ref{itm : shape of strata}, there exists $\xi = (a_1,\dotsc, a_r) \in \Irr(S_{\phi})^+$ such that $ b = b_{\xi}$.
 Since $\E_b$ is a direct sum of semi-stable vector bundles with strictly positive slopes, by the previous paragraph we deduce that

-We know that the spectral action preserves compact object then $ i^*_b C_{\chi} \star \mathcal{F}_{\Id} $ is a compact object and moreover all of its Schur-irreducible constituents have $L$-parameter given by $\phi$ (twisted by some map as in \cite[Corollary IX.7.3]{FS}).
+We know that the spectral action preserves compact object then $ i^*_b C_{\chi} \star \mathcal{F}_{\Id} $ is a compact object and moreover all of its Schur-irreducible constituents have $L$-parameter given by $\phi$.
 Therefore, up to replacing $\xi$ by another $\xi'$ such that $b_{\xi} = b_{\xi'} = b$ and up to some shift, we can suppose as before that there is a non-trivial morphism

 Since the set $S_{\rm supp} \subset B(\GL_n) $ of strata where the restriction of $C_{\chi} \star \mathcal{F}_{\Id}$ is non trivial is finite, there exists maximal elements in $S_{\rm supp}$ with respect to the restriction of the usual order in $B(\GL_n)$.
 Since $b$ is not smaller than $b_{\chi}$ with respect to that partial order, we can suppose that $b$ is a maximal element in $S_{\rm supp}$ as before.
 Hence, by applying the excision exact triangle to the closed embedding $ \Bun_n^{ \ge b} \longrightarrow \Bun_n $, we deduce that there is a non trivial morphism